 Intro to Smart Controls in GarageBand on Mac

 Smart Controls let you control the sound of the selected track using a set of onscreen controls.
-Smart Controls can control both software instruments (on software instrument tracks) and effects (on audio, software instrument, and Drummer tracks).
+Smart Controls can control both software instruments (on software instrument tracks) and effects (on audio, software instrument and Drummer tracks).

 Each Smart Control has a set of screen controls.
 Adjusting a single screen control can change one or more aspects of the sound.
-Screen controls are labeled to help you understand which aspect of the sound each one affects.
+Screen controls are labelled to help you understand which aspect of the sound each one affects.

 Smart Controls typically include EQ or tone controls, reverb and other effect controls, and controls specific to the type of track or instrument.
 For example, the Smart Control for a synthesizer might include screen controls for choosing the waveform and adjusting the resonance and filter cutoff, while one for a string instrument might include controls for changing the articulation.